Uncharted Waters: A Guide to the Jones ActBy Jad J. Stepp, In Maritime Law, 0 Comments

 Every state benefits from the Jones Act, from coastal ports to inland barges and waterways.

-Merchant Mariner Injury
+Merchant Mariner Injury in Houston, TX

 Seamen are also called merchant mariners.
 There are several types of injuries that a seaman can sustain while serving a ship and its mission.
 The environment is high-risk, although the work is rewarding and often well-compensated.